Wong Kar-wai: International work (2001–2007)

 While In the Mood for Love took two years to complete, its sequel – 2046 – took double that time.
-The film was actually conceived first, when Wong picked the title as a reference to the final year of China's "One country, two systems" promise to Hong Kong.
-Although his plans changed and a new film developed, he simultaneously shot material for 2046, with the first footage dating back to December 1999.
+2046 was actually conceived first, when Wong picked the title as a reference to the final year of China's "One country, two systems" promise to Hong Kong.
+Although his plans changed and a new film developed, he simultaneously shot material for 2046, with the first footage dating to December 1999.
 Wong immediately continued with the project once In the Mood for Love was complete, reportedly becoming obsessed with it.
 In Bettinson's account, it "became a behemoth, impossible to finish".

 2046 continues the story of Chow Mo-wan, Leung's character from In the Mood for Love, though he is considered much colder and very different.
-Wong found that he did not want to leave the character, and commenced where he left off in 1966; nevertheless, he claimed: "It's another story, about how a man faces his future due to a certain past".
-His plans were vague and according to Teo, he set "a new record in his own method of free-thinking, time-extensive and improvisatory filmmaking" with the production.
+Wong found he did not want to leave the character, and commenced where he left off in 1966; nevertheless, he said: "It's another story, about how a man faces his future due to a certain past".
+His plans were vague and, according to Teo, he set "a new record in his own method of free-thinking, time-extensive and improvisatory filmmaking" with the production.
 Scenes were shot in Beijing, Shanghai, Hong Kong, Macau, and Bangkok.
-Actresses Zhang Ziyi and Gong Li were cast to play the women who consume Mo-wan, as the character plans a science fiction novel titled 2046.
+Zhang Ziyi and Gong Li play the women who consume Mo-wan, as he plans a science fiction novel titled 2046.
 The film premiered at the 2004 Cannes Film Festival, but Wong delivered the print 24 hours late and still was not happy: he continued editing until the film's October release.
 It was Wong's most expensive and longest-running project to date.
-2046 was a commercial failure in Hong Kong, but the majority of western critics gave it positive reviews.
-Ty Burr of The Boston Globe praised it as an "enigmatic, rapturously beautiful meditation on romance and remembrance", while Steve Erikson of Los Angeles Magazine called it Wong's masterpiece.
+2046 was a commercial failure in Hong Kong, but most Western critics gave it positive reviews.
+Ty Burr of The Boston Globe called it an "enigmatic, rapturously beautiful meditation on romance and remembrance", while Steve Erikson of Los Angeles Magazine called it Wong's masterpiece.